The principle of operation of the Common Rail System 2

 Electronic control unit (ECU)

-High pressure fuel pump.
-(See Fig. 7)
+High pressure fuel pump. (see Fig. 7)

-High pressure rail (see Fig. 8)
+High pressure ramp (see Fig. 8)

 The ramp is equipped with: